ErpNetDocs/dev/building-apps/getting-started/first-api-call.md

 - `{access_token}` is the token you acquired from the selected identity authority
 - `{api-endpoint}` is the endpoint from the API surface you chose (Domain API or Table API)

-Important:

-- Use the API URLs from the canonical API documentation pages to avoid mixing base URL variants.
-See [API Access](../concepts/api-access/overview.md).

 ## 3) What success looks like

 - HTTP 200 OK